| |

 such as barbeque, seating, toilets, lighting, pathways, drainage and signage.

-Pioneer and Residents Historical Path was built to surround the War Memorial,
+Pioneer and Residents Historical Path was built to surround the War

-updated as information has changed and given new families a chance to
+has been continually updated as information has changed and given new

-add their name pavers to the path.
+families a chance to add their name pavers to the path.

 2007 - Stage one commencement of the Main Street Streetscape. - Chippings